applied-systems-biology/jipipe-website/content/tutorials/analysis.md

       <br/>You can also change various plot-specific settings and determine how output images are generated.
       <div class="notices tip">
         <p>
           The plot node automatically generates SVG and PNG renders in the selected resolution.
-This is not a definite choice, as ACAQ5 has its own plot builder that can import generated plots from within the results UI.
+This is not a definite choice, as JIPipe has its own plot builder that can import generated plots from within the results UI.
         </p>
       </div>